webplatform/docs-wpd/Community/Meetings/General/2013/1206_raw_mtg_notes/index.md

 jensimmons: specs are listed on mdn, what specs should be listed?

- (phistuck) Though the obsolete/deprecated/outdated ones should be hidden by default with a "More specifications..." link
+ (phistuck) Though the obsolete/deprecated/outdated ones should be hidden by default with a &quot;More specifications...&quot; link

 ... history: when was something introduced, how things changed, what exactly changes, becomes less important